Dr Jonathan Rayner

 I joined the School of English as a member of staff in 2001.

-I act as a referee for Australian Studies and Studies in Australasian Cinema and serve on the committee of the British Australian Studies Association.
+I act as a referee for Australian Studies and Studies in Australasian Cinema.
 I am a member of the editorial board for Studies in European Cinema, which publishes papers from the European Cinema Research Forum.
 I am also an Associate Researcher at the White Rose East Asian Centre (WREAC) at the University of Leeds, and a member of the White Rose Mixed Cinema Network since 2009.
 In 2013, with Dr Julia Dobson (Dept. of French) I helped set up the Sheffield Centre for Research in Film, which brings together moving image research and public engagement activities across the city, in collaboration with the Showroom Cinema.

 My current research centres on connections between cinema and landscape and the representation of navies, naval combat and naval history on film.
-From my PhD onwards my interests also include Australasian cinema (particularly Australian Gothic), genre films and auteur studies.
+From my PhD onwards my interests also include Australasian cinema (particularly Australian Gothic horror films), genre films and auteur studies.

 In 2011 I undertook, with Dr David Forrest, the ‘Sheffield Film Studies+Sheffield Studies Film’ project in collaboration with two Sheffield Primary Schools.
 The project's activities have included: working with documentary images of the city to show how aspects of the Sheffield landscape have survived, changed or disappeared; encouraging visual literacy in the interpretation of moving images, in connection with the Education department's ESCAL (Every Sheffield Child Articulate and Literate) initiative; and exploring how different groups in the city recognize, narrativize and lay claim to their environments through drawings, photographs, storyboards and animated films.